jarviscanada/jarvis_data_eng_BrandonWong/README.md

 ## Professional Experiences

-**Software Developer Trainee, Jarvis Consulting (2024-present)**: Develop web application hosted on remote machines to track linux cluster information
+**Software Developer Trainee, Jarvis Consulting (2024-present)**: Train to become a lifelong learner and developer through Jarvis Consulting Group's Java developer training.
+I am piecing the building blocks to implement web applications using the Java ecosystem using Java 1.8, Maven and Spring Boot.
+Furthermore, I collaborate with other trainees to develop my communication and leadership and to help others to understand development concepts such as Networking, Containerization and Command Line tools.

 **Co-Founder, Ensemble Technologies Inc. (2022-2024)**: Transformed and refactored a client’s mobile car inspection application to view and perform on-sight inspection that extended a contract from 6 to 18 weeks.
 I also hired, coached and led development team of three in UI/UX, full-stack development and software testing practices.